Giving Tuesday 2018

 40% of the 30,000 people who live in the Galapagos Islands are under 16 years old and about 90% of them have never left the urban areas of the Islands to experience the Galapagos National Park – despite the fact that this covers 97% of the Islands.

-This Giving Tuesday, GCT want to be able to raise £1,800 which could allow us to take 12 student groups out into the Galapagos National Park in 2019 to experience the wildlife and nature for themselves.
+For Giving Tuesday 2018, GCT want to be able to raise £1,800 which could allow us to take 12 student groups out into the Galapagos National Park in 2019 to experience the wildlife and nature for themselves.
 Without the support and enthusiasm of the people who share the Enchanted Isles with the giant tortoises, how will we ever be able to protect them and their home?